 A Prototype Creative R&D Initiative

-Haus der Kunst invites digital and interdisciplinary creators worldwide to participate in HausCode, a new prototype for Creative Research and Development.
+We invite digital and interdisciplinary creators worldwide to participate in HausCode, a new prototype for Creative Research and Development within Haus der Kunst.

-The programme draws new lines in contemporary art history and weaves projects into a narrative that evolves over time.
-It presents works that invite the public into layered systems of meaning, some visible, some less, some unfolding through time or repetition.
-HausCode extends this approach by supporting digital responses that engage with and reinterpret these structures, creating a new context to understand our increasingly digitalised world.
+Our artistic programme draws new lines in contemporary art history and weaves projects into a narrative that evolves over time.
+It presents exhibitions and artworks that invite the public into layered systems of meaning, some visible, some less, some unfolding through time or repetition.
+HausCode extends this approach by supporting digital responses that engage with these structures, reinterpreting them and creating a new context to understand our increasingly digitalised world.

-The annual open call addresses international applicants and encourages unconventional ways to engage with the programme, with no in-person presence required.
+The annual open call addresses international applicants and encourages unconventional ways to engage with the artistic programme, shaping their concepts remotely without necessarily having to be physically present.

 The Inaugural Cycle

-The inaugural cycle is centred on the exhibition “For Children: Art Stories since 1968”, which presents artworks conceived for children and approaches childhood as a space to reconsider forms of learning and institutional functioning.
+HausCode inaugural cycle is centered on the exhibition “For Children.
+Art Stories since 1968”, which presents artworks conceived for children and approaches childhood as a space to reconsider forms of learning, institutional transformation and the making of art history.

 Selected Contributions